dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ### After
 ![Handshake Client Onboarding After](/imgs/Handshake UI Edits/onboarding flow after.png)
 ## Results
-After completing the first draft, I tested the copy with a single user to identify any glaring oversights or points of friction.
-This user acknowledged that the flow was significantly improved and especially preferred the specific, actionable buttons instead of the "Back" and "Go" buttons in the Before version.
-They also described the flow as "transparent, reassuring, and friendly."
-However, the user had reservations about the hint text in the "Project Description" and "Message" fields.
-They wondered if this boilerplate text would be automatically recorded if they did not edit it before going to the next screens.
-While this is more of a development question than a UX writing question, the feedback was useful, and were this not a hypothetical application, I would take another crack at the hint text in a subsequent prototype.
-If I were the UX designer, I would make sure each screen only requires a single task; in this case, I would afford an entire screen to the project description component, allowing users more space to enter a long-form explanation of the project.
+After completing the first draft, I tested the copy with a user, who credited the actionable button copy as the main improvement in the flow.
+She also described the flow as "transparent, reassuring, and friendly."
+However, she had reservations about the hint text in the "Project Description" and "Message" fields.
+She was worried that if she didn't edit the text it would be automatically entered into her response.
+While this may be more of a design flaw than a UX writing question, the feedback was useful, and were this not a hypothetical application, I might try to alleviate this doubt in a subsequent attempt.
+Additionally, I would petition for a more wholescale design change where each screen requires only a single task.
+In this case, I would afford an entire screen to the project description component, forcing users to focus on the single task of describing the project.
-In terms of course feedback, I scored over 100% on the final project.
+As for real-world feedback, I scored over 100% on the final project.
 My instructor commended my use of voice and tone, concise UI text, parallel construction, helpful hint and tool text, and consistent terminology, grammar, punctuation, spelling, and formatting.
 I received extra credit for solving additional usability issues, adding error messages, and providing legal disclaimers.  ​

 | Final Score | Instructor Feedback |
 |---|---|